Reference material for READ_ICEBERG function

 ---|---|---|

-LOCATION | The name of a location object that contains the Iceberg parameters and credentials.
-Firebolt recommends using LOCATION to store credentials for authentication. | IDENTIFIER |
+LOCATION | The name of a location object that contains Iceberg parameters and credentials.
+When specified, individual credential parameters are not required.
+For a comprehensive guide, see LOCATION objects. | IDENTIFIER |

 MAX_STALENESS | Specifies a maximum staleness for results returned by this function, e.g., INTERVAL '30 seconds' .
 The default value is 0 seconds, forcing Firebolt to fetch the latest version metadata from the catalog for every query.
 Values larger than zero instruct Firebolt to cache metadata and vended credentials in memory, and can typically reduce query latency by tens or hundreds of milliseconds. | INTERVAL |